 Support and interventions will be monitored to ensure that is having an impact on a child's progress.
 Progress is tracked diligently throughout the school and we would expect additional interventions to have a positive impact on progress.
-For children for whom progress is not adequate when an IEP is in place, the support allocated will be analysed by the SENDCOs, class teacher and Teaching Assistants (where appropriate) to consider which interventions have been most successful.
+For children for whom progress is not adequate when an IEP is in place, the support allocated will be analysed by the Head teacher, SENDCO, class teacher and Teaching Assistants (where appropriate) to consider which interventions have been most successful.
 If over time a child doesn't make adequate progress we may request the support of other professionals to identify how best to meet a child's needs.
 Referrals will always be made in consultation with parents/carers and young people.
-The SENDCOs manage the involvement of other services.
+Referrals are approved by the Head teacher.
+The SENDCO manages the involvement of other services.